Borso d'Este

 Borso d'Este (1413 – 20 August 1471) was the first Duke of Ferrara and Modena, ruling from 1450 until his death.
 A member of the House of Este, he secured his titles from both Emperor Frederick III in 1452 and Pope Paul II in 1471, strengthening the political status of the Este state.

+Borso was an illegitimate son of Niccolò III d'Este, Marquess of Ferrara, Modena, and Reggio, by his mistress Stella de' Tolomei.
 He is best known for his patronage of the arts and the lavish cultural life at his court in Ferrara.
 His most famous commission was the Bible of Borso d'Este, an illuminated manuscript regarded as a masterpiece of Renaissance book art.
 He supported the early Ferrarese School of painting and helped establish Ferrara as an important center of Renaissance culture in northern Italy.

-Biography
+Reign

-He was an illegitimate son of Niccolò III d'Este, Marquess of Ferrara, Modena, and Reggio, by his mistress Stella de' Tolomei.
-Borso succeeded his half-brother Leonello d'Este as marquess on 1 October 1450.

-On 18 May 1452 he received confirmation over his fiefs, as Duke, by Emperor Frederick III.
+Borso succeeded his brother Leonello d'Este as marquess on 1 October 1450.
+On 18 May 1452 he received confirmation over his fiefs, as Duke of Modena and Reggio, by Emperor Frederick III.
 On 12 April 1471, in St. Peter's Basilica, he was also appointed as Duke of Ferrara by Pope Paul II.

 Borso followed an expansionist policy for his state, and one of ennobling for his family.
 He was generally allied with the Republic of Venice, and enemy both to Francesco I Sforza and the Medici family.
 These rivalries led to the indecisive Battle of Molinella.
 He was in general appreciated by his subjects.
 One cause of grievance was his project to build a mountain from scratch in 1471 – a folly he was later forced to abandon.